 For instance, you are looking to digitally sign software and distribute it online on your website for download.
 For this, you’ll need to create a hash of the executable you’re signing.
 After embedding your digital signature, you’ll need to hash that digital signature.

-Once the user downloads that software, the browser goes to decrypt the file, and at that time, it inspects the two unique hash values.
+Once the user downloads that software, the browser goes to decrypt the file, and at that time, it inspects the two unique values.
 Similarly, the browser will run the same hash function with the help of the same used algorithm and hash both the signature and file once again.
 If the produced hash value is the same, the browser knows that both the file and signature are authentic and not altered.
 If the hash value differs, the browser will show a warning message.

 Wrapping Up